HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     This is the plot of the first few chapters of Lurie's tome [Higher Topos Theory][28].

-[^20]:
-    See, for instance, the sage documentation [here][32].

-    (Yes, I know about the subtle distinction between simplical complexes and simplicial sets.
-If you want to be a pedant, see the documentation for the category structure [here][31])

 [^21]:
     Though this post has been _particularly_ rambly because I've also been